NETWAYS/gitlab-training/day2/01_Workflows/03_Feature_Branch.md

 !SLIDE smbullets noprint
 # Feature Branch Workflow

-* Feature development happens in named branches
+* Development happens in named branches
 * Does not interfere with the main codebase
 * Main branch does not contain broken code
-* Feature branches can be rebased against stable main branch on demand
+* Branches can be rebased against the main branch on demand

 <center><img src="../../_images/mermaid/workflow-branches.mmd.png" alt="Feature Branch Workflow"/></center>